tom171296/BlogNet/_posts/2022/2022-04-12-InnovativePatternsInSoftwareQualityManagement.md

 Testing your software in the production environment comes with a lot of challenges.
 These challenges are normally mitigated because you do your acceptance testing in the staging environment.
 Some of these challenges are:
 - Manage your test data.
 You don't want to pollute your production data with testing data.
 - How do you make sure your customers/users do not suffer from your testing?
-- Does your functionality actually lend itself for TIP;
+- Does your functionality actually lend itself for TIP?

 Each next blog will touch some part of the software development pipeline where I tell you about the challenges that you will face and how you can solve them.
 This solutions will meanly be described and implemented using Microsoft's Azure cloud services.